tjelvar-olsson/biologists-guide-to-computing/source/first-steps-towards-automation.rst

     $ cd

 The ``cd`` command, short for *change directory*, is used to move between directories.
-If called without a path to a directory of interest it will move into your home directory.
+If called without a path to a directory it will move you into your home directory.

 We can *print* out the name of the current *working directory* using the ``pwd`` command.
 Furthermore we can *list* the contents of a directory using the ``ls``